Staff Spotlight: Hortensia Calvo, Christine Hernández, and Rachel Stein

 After presenting an overview of Mesoamerican forms of writing, Christine guided the students on how to read a pre-contact divinatory almanac and taught them how to read glyphs from a Mayan codex.
 She then led a discussion of post-colonial manuscripts and questions of hybridity – what remained of the indigenous society, what was adopted from the Europeans, and what was integrated from both.
 Christine reflected, “I got the sense that there is a real hunger on the part of many people, students and others, for further knowledge about both pre-Hispanic and Colonial Mesoamerican writing.
 It revived in me a new energy about material that I had not been able to teach for a long time.”

 Students walked away with a better understanding of how different textualities emerged from the diverse cultures of Spanish America—both pre- and post-contact—, how scholars historically have interpreted Spanish American writing, and how Eurocentric epistemologies have shaped these conceptualizations.
-One student, Shai Zamir from Israel, wrote, “I had a great experience and learned a lot of things that I hope to apply soon in my research, teaching, and life among books.
+One student, Shai Zamir from the University of Michigan, wrote, “I had a great experience and learned a lot of things that I hope to apply soon in my research, teaching, and life among books.
 Thanks to the instructors for stirring our imaginations and for exposing us to a world of manuscripts, questions, and perspectives that will stay with me in the years to come.”

 In 2022, the course will be taught in person.
-Learn more about LAL at library.tulane.edu/lal
+Learn more about LAL at library.tulane.edu/lal.